Zenith Albatross Z-12: Operational history

 After its first flight in January 1928, preparations began for an attempt on the world endurance record.
 In March it had flown carrying 1300 USgal of fuel at a loaded weight of 13000 lb.
 With that quantity of fuel the calculated range was 6700 mi.
 At a cruising speed of 95 mph the flight would have lasted just over 70 hrs but no reports of a record attempt are known.

 Also unknown is the date of the first flight with Axelson engines but by January 1930 it was reported as flying satisfactorily with them.
 Though Schofield had originally intended to put the Albatross into production there is no evidence of further examples.

-The demise of the Zenith Albatross Z-12 was much the same as the Fokker F-32 which adorned Bob's Airmail Service Station on Wilshire Boulivard.
+The demise of the Zenith Albatross Z-12 was much the same as the Fokker F-32 which adorned Bob's Airmail Service Station on Wilshire Boulevard.
 The Zenith Z-12 ended up adorning a Texaco station at the intersection of Ventura Blvd., Ventura Place, and Laural Canyon Blvd. ln Studio City opposite Republic Studios.